Joshua Greene (wine)

 Joshua Greene is an American wine critic, and the publisher and editor-in-chief of Wine & Spirits.

 Having graduated from Princeton University in 1981, Greene pursued a career in the magazine publication industry.
 After a period of acting as a consultant for Wine & Spirits, Greene eventually purchased the magazine in 1989.

 Greene has been an outspoken critic of the 100 point wine rating system, though he has himself applied it in Wine & Spirits since 1994.
 He has stated, "I don’t think it's a very valuable piece of information", and, "Even though ratings of individual wines are meaningless, people think they are useful", although adding, "One can look at the average ratings of a spectrum of wines from a certain producer, region or year to identify useful trends".
 Greene will publish one Wine & Spirits issue annually which features no scores.

 A Greene 2008 presentation talk at the Unified Wine and Grape Symposium in Sacramento, CA. titled "2008 Restaurant Wine Trends", addressed the changing patterns of the wine industry.

+In 2025, Greene joined the British-based wine website JancisRobinson.com as Trade General Manager, according to a press release distributed by JancisRobinson.com.